 If you are nearing the end of your pregnancy, here are a few useful posts that you may want to read:

 - Registering Your Baby's Birth & Applying for a Birth Certificate in Berlin

 - The U Screenings Explained: Baby & Child Developmental Checkups

 - List of English Speaking Paediatricians in Berlin

 - Getting Fit Post-Baby: Rückbildungsgymnastik (covered by health insurance)

 - Kindergeld: What is it and how do I apply for it?

 - The Zoo Babycard

 So, there you go, my detailed list of what is involved in pregnancy and having a baby in Berlin.
-It has been quite a while since I was last pregnant and gave birth here, so if I have missed an important aspect out that you tink should be covered, please let me know.
-I'm afraid I can't give guidance on all individual cases, so should you need professional advice on any matters involved in your pregnancy in Berlin, you could hire Lorna at Maternita.
+It has been quite a while since I was last pregnant and gave birth here, so if I have missed an important aspect out that you think should be covered, please let me know.
+I'm afraid I can't give guidance on all individual cases, but I hope this helps ease the load a little.